The Secret of Stone Cottage

-To see a trailer of Stone Cottage click on book cover
+To see a trailer of The Secret of Stone Cottage click on book cover

 What a great read!
 This fast reading novel by Maighread MacKay explores a family in crisis across two centuries- well, not exactly the same family!
 Upon accidently discovering a stone cottage for sale- one she imagines to be her perfect getaway, modern day executive Rebecca Wainwright Connacher uncovers a lot more!
 True, the cottage has a draw on her, and pulls up vague memories, but when she sees the ghost... !
 It's slowly revealed that Rebecca's past life is closely tied to a young woman of the 1870s (Victoria Anna McBride) and their lives have forever been entwined.

 An imaginative tale with realistic characters that uses past life scenarios and regressions, this was an interesting story that will stick with me for awhile.
 An emotional tour de force, as well as an expose of high society and the vagaries of the peerage, but at its heart, the knowledge that in the end- love conquers all.
 Highly recommended.

 David W. Thompson, Author